 Synopsis: Peaceful farmer Benjamin Martin is driven to lead the Colonial Militia during the American Revolution when a sadistic British officer murders his son.

-Why it’s not good for Memorial Day: This movie gets cheesier every time I watch it.
-Great casting and a brilliant musical score (thanks, John Williams) can’t quite compete with the anachronisms, sentimentalism, and cloying melodrama.
+Why it’s not good for Memorial Day: I enjoy large chunks of this movie, but it does get cheesier every time I watch it.
+Great casting and a brilliant musical score (thanks, John Williams) can’t quite compete with anachronisms, sentimentalism, and cloying melodrama.
 The Patriot doesn’t deal with the heart of the War for Independence and comes dangerously close to reducing it to one short-tempered man’s quest for vengeance.

 The Kingdom (2007)